 And yet: for all this emotional intensity, this raw opening of wounds, the Sex Worker's Opera manages to avoid ever being melodramatic in its sorrow.
 In between the flamboyant, theatrical and often hilarious vignettes, the saddest stories are told with a gentle simplicity.
 We aren't invited to be pitying or voyeuristic; only to feel empathy, human to human.

 For all the love, lust, laughter, grief and anger the performances provoke, the production as a whole is structured supportively.
 The comedy is engaging and cathartic; and the heartache, when it comes, is handled with care - and lifted, tenderly, with a warm and affectionate return to the positive themes of resilience and community.
-As an emotional process, it is remarkably well faciliated.
-In telling their stories, the cast creates a safe space for communicating shared experiences - from bitching about boring clients to railing against harmful legislation.
+As an emotional process it is remarkably well facilitated.
+Telling their stories, the cast creates a safe space for communicating shared experiences - from bitching about boring clients to railing against harmful legislation.
 In listening, the audience is invited into a space that is normally reserved for sex workers only.

 Although I was torn open by that minute's silence (and I'm sure other moments were triggering to other audience members in other ways) I wasn't left feeling bereft.
-The Sex Workers Opera soothes away sorrows as easily as it provokes them, and ultimately ends on a note of celebration and solidarity.
+The Sex Workers Opera is as deft in generating joy as sorrow, and ultimately ends on a note of celebration and solidarity.